 The County maintains updated a Spill Prevention Control and Countermeasure Plan for Equipment Services at the Public Works Service Center on Wilmeth Road and the Farmersville Facility.
-The current plans were certified by a Professional Engineer.
+The current plans were updated in 2018 and certified by a Professional Engineer.
 The required training detailed in the plan educates County employees on the potential water quality impacts that may results from discharges from these two facilities.